cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 {:numbered="false"}

-Thanks to David Cook, Henry Corrigan-Gibbs, Armando Faz-Hernández, Mariana Raykova, and Christopher Wood for useful feedback on and contributions to the spec.
+Thanks to David Cook, Henry Corrigan-Gibbs, Armando Faz-Hernández, Mariana Raykova, Jacob Rothstein, and Christopher Wood for useful feedback on and contributions to the spec.

 # Test Vectors {#test-vectors}
 {:numbered="false"}